william-xia/Scaling-DeblurGAN/README.md

 ```

 ## TO EXTEND WITH MD GAN:

+We address the problem of distributing Deblur GAN so that they are able to train over datasets that are spread on multiple workers.
+MD-GAN exhibits a reduction by a factor of two of the learning complexity on each worker node, while providing better performances than federated learning on both datasets.
 (NOTE: This is currently on working for 1 node.
 Future implementations will include working implementation for more nodes)

+<

 Download the data from https://drive.google.com/file/d/1CPMBmRj-jBDO2ax4CxkBs9iczIFrs8VA/view?usp=sharing with directory names 'blurred' and 'sharp' place it in the "data" folder.
 Make sure the  (if data folder is not present, please create it.)